UBC-SBME/Coding-Bootcamp/LESSON1/Pseudocode, Why/README.md

   if ( item.count < 2 ):
     notification("Low stock", owner)
  ```
  Now we use a for loop to iterate over the individual items in the vending machine, and test each item individually to see if its stock is low (here, we're treating `item` as an object with `count` as a field - more on this later).
+Obviously item could be something else, and this will depend on the problem prompt more than anything.
+For example, you could have two arrays, `stock` and `id` where element `i` (with `i` being an index) in `stock` is the amount of that item left, and element `i` in `id` is the name of that item.
+If you would like, try to complete steps 4-6 of the problem solving technique on this prompt using the 2 array method in Java.

 For example, the `countEvenNum` function that we provide in **Assignment 1** can be broken down into three units: (1) make an array, (2) make `countEvenNum` function, and (3) return number of even elements; the `countEvenNum` function can be .
 Thus, when you begin to write your program, having these units in mind will allow you to work on each part individually.
 This will also make finding a specific problem a lot easier too since each part is sectioned off into units.